niieani/chunk-splitting-plugin/README.md

 })
 ```

-You could, for example use `maxModulesPerChunk: 1` and name each chunk like the module it contains to simulate an unbundled environment, similarl JSPM or SystemJS.
+You could, for example use `maxModulesPerChunk: 1` and name each chunk like the module it contains to simulate an unbundled environment, similar to JSPM or SystemJS.

 ### Customizing the contents of new chunks